the-scouts/por/sphinx_source/chapter-9.rst

    Note: Craft which are foot or hand propelled, sailing craft or other craft not exceeding 5m in length are covered by TSA main policy.
 Any other craft will require additional marine cover.

-d.
-This rule is intentionally left blank
+d. *This rule is intentionally left blank.*

 e.
 The person in charge of any water activity must ensure that the craft and associated equipment are fit for purpose and suitable for the activity on each occasion that it is used.